JAJAKIM22/Todo_app/todo-app/README.md

 ## ABOUT PROJECT
-This is a web application about a TODO APPLIACTION
+This is a web application about a TODO APPLICATION

 ## TECHNOLOGIES USED
-1.REACT 2.JAVASCRIPT 3.CSS 4
+1.REACT 2.JAVASCRIPT 3.CSS

 ## REQUIREMENTS
 This project requires Visual Studio code editor.